RustedBones/RustedBones/README.md

 </picture>

 I'm a passionate developer with a wide range of interests, from bit-level protocol implementation to high-level system design.

-I love using functional programming to write expressive code.
+I love using modern technologies, write expressive code and solve hairy problems.
-For that, my go-to programming language is Scala.

-I'm also invested in the open-source community, trying to contribute whenever I can.
+Open-source is deeply meaningful to me, and I'm committed to giving back to the community whenever possible.